-(3) A high-purity single crystal which can be used for manufacturing semiconductors and manufacturing silicon carbide fibers.
+(3) A high-purity single crystal that can be used for manufacturing semiconductors and manufacturing silicon carbide fibers.

-Main use: for 3-12 inch single crystal silicon, polysilicon, potassium arsenide, quartz crystal and other wire cutting.
+Main uses: for 3-12 inch single crystal silicon, polysilicon, potassium arsenide, quartz crystal and other wire cutting.
 Solar photovoltaic industry, semiconductor industry, piezoelectric crystal industry engineering processing materials.
-Used in semiconductors, lightning rods, circuit components, high temperature applications, UV detectors, structural materials, astronomy, disc brakes, clutches, diesel particulate filters, filament pyrometers, ceramic membranes, cutting tools, heating elements, nuclear fuel, jewelry, steel, protective gear, catalyst carrier and other fields.
+Used in semiconductors, lightning rods, circuit components, high-temperature applications, UV detectors, structural materials, astronomy, disc brakes, clutches, diesel particulate filters, filament pyrometers, ceramic membranes, cutting tools, heating elements, nuclear fuel, jewelry, steel, protective gear, catalyst carrier and other fields.

 Thanks for reading our articles and we hope that you now know more about silicon carbide ceramic after reading this article.
 If you want to know more about SiC ceramic or other advanced ceramic materials, we would like to recommend you to visit http://www.preciseceramic.com for more information.